allons42/eBiota/docs/install.md

 perl -v
 ```

-If Perl is not availble, follow the instructions on the [official website](https://www.perl.org/get.html) to install.
+If Perl is not installed, follow the instructions on the [official website](https://www.perl.org/get.html) to install.

 ## **[Optional] Optimizer for Linear Programming**